 I graduated with distinction in Garden Design from the English Gardening School at Chelsea Physic Garden in 2019, and was awarded best overall student.

 I gained my RHS Level 2 in 2014, before working as the Interpretation Associate at Cambridge University Botanic Garden for two years where I designed two beds showcasing the research on plant science being carried out at he University.
 I also redesigned and wrote new interpretation panels, and set up a policy and schedule for writing interpretation throughout the Garden.

 I have a degree in genetics focussing on plant genetics and have previously worked as a TV producer, and wildlife and science documentary writer.

 The field of sunflowers represented Professor Ottoline Leyser’s work on the plant hormones strigolactone and branching.
 All the sunflowers were ‘tall single’ cultivars, bred to produce only one flower.
 The plants in the middle section of the bed had their tops removed when they were young encouraging branching.
 This bed was a huge success with both visitors and the bees and stood for three summers.
-Sadly, the mutjac deer also found the sunflowers extremely tasty and after a long battle with hungry wildlife the bed was reduced in size moved to the other side of the path.
+The muntjac deer also found the sunflowers extremely tasty and after a long battle with hungry wildlife the bed was reduced in size moved to the other side of the path.